-Over the course of the 2019-2020 academic year, the student fellow will: 1) research materials in the University Archives; 2) identify and select valuable articles, excerpts, images, and content; 3) work with the Digital Learning & Scholarship Team to digitize the selected materials; assemble the selected materials to build a narrative on women's suffrage at CWRU.
-The digital exhibit will be hosted in CWRU's Digital Case repository using the Islandora platform.
+Over the course of the 2019-2020 academic year, the student fellow will: 1) research materials in the University Archives; 2) identify and select valuable articles, excerpts, images, and content; 3) work with the Freedman Center for Digital Scholarship Team to digitize the selected materials; assemble the selected materials to build a narrative on women's suffrage at CWRU.
+The digital exhibit will be hosted on a CWRU supported digital platform.

-Students in the internship track will be paid $15 per hour, and will work 5-10 hours per week.
-Students may additionally be asked to sit in on or contribute to Digital Learning and Scholarship team meetings regarding their projects.
+Students in the internship track are paid a competitive hourly rate and work 5-10 hours per week.
+Students may additionally be asked to sit in on or contribute to Freedman Center for Digital Scholarship Team meetings regarding their projects.

 To provide adequate support, guidance, and accountability, applicants must identify a CWRU faculty member who will serve as an advisor for the student.

-Questions about the Internship track may be sent to Mark Clemente, Scholarly Communications Librarian, Digital Learning & Scholarship (firstname.lastname@example.org).
+Questions about the Internship track may be sent to Mark Clemente, Scholarly Communication and Copyright Librarian, Freedman Center for Digital Scholarship (firstname.lastname@example.org).